ISL: Eugeneson Lyngdoh in talks with Bengaluru FC | Goal.com

 ISL: Eugeneson Lyngdoh in talks with Bengaluru FC

-The reigning Indian Super League (ISL) champions Bengaluru FC are all set to rope in midfielder Eugeneson Lyngdoh after ATK parted ways with the midfielder, Goal can confirm.
+The reigning Indian Super League (ISL) champions Bengaluru FC are all set to rope in midfielder Eugeneson Lyngdoh after ATK parted ways with him, Goal can confirm.

 Now Bengaluru FC, his former employers, have emerged as the likely destination of the former India international midfielder.